Developer Guide

 There are three main view modes, which are: display of all items, display of all recipes, and viewing of detailed item.
 The list item and list recipe features facilitates the switch between viewing the item list and recipe list.

-, whenever a command is executed, the InventoryListPanel
+In InventoryMainWindow, whenever a command is executed, the InventoryListPanel is refreshed,

 to be filled with the relevant inventory list.